 The body’s amazingly tight control over FT3 levels is especially surprising when you consider that the FT3 reference range is very narrow, approximately 3.0 to 3.5 pmol/L at most laboratories, and that T3 has a very short half-life in blood, as Abdalla & Bianco state above.

-A change of 1.0 pmol/L in FT3 would be biologically significant to thyroid hormone receptor occupancy, as it represents up to 38% of the population reference range but could represent 100% of an individual’s more limited set-point within reference range.
+A change of 1.0 pmol/L in FT3 would be biologically significant to thyroid hormone receptor occupancy, as it represents up a small fraction of the population’s reference range but could represent 100% of an individual’s more limited set-point within reference range.

 The tight control we see in FT3 data is also a reflection of the high quality of our current lab testing technologies.
 Today’s assay technologies for FT3 and FT4 often yield far more precise and reliable data than even the so-called “highly sensitive” TSH assay (it is more sensitive than previous TSH tests).